JSP Action Tags

 <jsp:text>template text</jsp:text>

-Here template text refers to only template text (which can be any generic text which needs to be printed on jsp ) or any EL expression.
+Here template text refers to only template text (which can be any generic text that needs to be printed on JSP) or any EL expression.

 Example: